TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/028 View Todos Web API.md

 ## Test

 You should be able to test this endpoint now.
 Try with different filters.
+Maybe create a few more Todos so you have more different things to search for.